Blog

 Understanding the Processes of Bulk Liquid Tanker Carriers

 Look around you.
-Chances are that much of what you see – from the paint on the wall to the adhesive under your carpet – began inside a liquid bulk tank.
-In our previous article, we introduced you to these tanks along with some of the other equipment involved in bulk liquid transportation.
+Chances are that much of what you see – from the paint on the wall to the adhesive under your carpet – started its journey inside of a liquid bulk tank.
+In another article, we introduced you to these tankers along with some of the other equipment involved in bulk liquid transportation.

-We’ll continue with liquid bulk basics in this article by examining the processes employed by bulk liquid tanker carriers to get liquid products into and out of these tanks and into the supply chain.
+In this article, we focus on the processes employed by bulk liquid tanker carriers to get product into and out of these tanks and into your supply chain.

 Loading and unloading bulk liquid tanks

-For starters, you will want to put your service partner (i.e., your bulk liquid tanker carrier or freight broker) in touch with at least one person at the pickup site – and one at the delivery site – who understands all the necessary requirements.
-Your partner will reach out to that point of contact to confirm key details about procedures and equipment.
+During the planning stage, you’ll want to put your service partner (i.e., your bulk liquid tanker carrier or bulk freight 3PL provider) in touch with at least one person at the pickup site – and one at the delivery site – who understands all the necessary requirements.
+Your partner will reach out to those contacts to confirm key details about procedures and equipment.

-Prior to loading, you must first make sure the driver knows what the product will be loaded out of (e.g., a tank, a series of drums, or other containers) and has the right equipment to do the job.
-Next, the trailer must be inspected to ensure that it is clean, dry and odor-free.
+Prior to loading, you must first make sure the driver knows what the product will be loaded out of (e.g., a tank, a series of drums, or other containers) and has the right equipment on hand to do the job.
+Next, the trailer must be inspected to ensure that it is clean, dry, and odor-free.

 When it is time for unloading, the receiver should first take a sample to confirm that the truck has brought the right product and that the product is in good condition.
 As the driver attaches the hoses, the receiver should double check to make sure the product will be flowing into the right tank or other container.

-There are two primary methods for unloading a trailer, compressor and pump, and there is an important difference between the two.
+There are two primary methods for unloading a trailer: compressor and pump – and there’s an important difference between the two.
 When unloading with a compressor, the dome must be closed.
-But, when you’re unloading with a pump, the dome must be open, otherwise the vacuum set up by the pump could collapse the trailer walls, ruining a piece of equipment worth over $100,000.
+But when unloading with a pump, the dome must be open; otherwise, the vacuum set up by the pump could collapse the trailer walls, ruining a piece of equipment worth over $100,000.

 As for the trailers, some unload at the center; others from the rear.
 This difference can be important.
 If your truck is parked on a surface that pitches upward and you’re unloading from the rear, some of the liquid will stay stuck in the front end of the trailer.
 That leftover bit, called the “heel,” can prove expensive: if you can’t get it out, you’ll need to dispose of it elsewhere.
 To avoid waste, make sure the mechanism for unloading fits the environment where you’ll be using it.